 Recent government data shows that close to 4,000 people die and 104,000 are injured each year in car accidents involving large trucks, with truck driver fatigue identified as a major factor in many of the crashes.

-Connecticut Senator Richard Blumenthal and New Jersey Senator Cory Booker are trying block this dangerous initiative before it becomes law.
+Connecticut Senator Richard Blumenthal and New Jersey Senator Cory Booker are trying to block this dangerous initiative before it becomes law.
 Let’s hope they do!